-Line numbers can be shown in the editor with the Show Line Numbers item in the Edit menu.
+In Wing Pro and Wing Personal, line numbers can be shown in the editor with the Show Line Numbers item in the Edit menu.

 Wing supports character, line, and block mode selection from the Selection Mode item in the Edit menu.

 In Python code, the Select sub-menu in the Edit menu can be used to easily select and traverse logical blocks of code.
 The Select More and Select Less operations are particularly useful when preparing to type over or copy/paste ranges of text.
 Try these out now on urllib in ReadPythonNews in example1.py.
-Each repeated press of Ctrl-Down will select more code in logical units.
-Press Ctrl-Up to select less code.
+Each repeated press of Ctrl-Up will select more code in logical units.
+Press Ctrl-Down to select less code.

-Lines can quickly be inserted, deleted, duplicated, swapped, or moved up or down with the operations in the Line Editing sub-menu of the Source menu.
+In Wing Pro and Wing Personal, lines can quickly be inserted, deleted, duplicated, swapped, or moved up or down with the operations in the Line Editing sub-menu of the Source menu.
 If your keyboard personality does not support them, then you can define key bindings for those you are interested in using.
 The command names are: new-line-before, new-line-after, duplicate-line-above, duplicate-line, move-line-up, move-line-down, delete-line, and swap-lines.

-The Snippets tool in the Tools menu can be used to define and use code snippets for commonly repeated motifs, such as class or def skeletons or documentation templates.
+In Wing Pro, the Snippets tool in the Tools menu can be used to define and use code snippets for commonly repeated motifs, such as class or def skeletons or documentation templates.